AgnelSelvan/opengl_book/readMe.md

-### This is an example of how to implement perspective projection
+### This is an example of rotation matrix and scaling Matrix